 Anne-Laure Mais has a similar approach to Carine Roitfeld when it comes to sultry dressing: It's all about a 50/50 ratio.
 Yes, you can see she's wearing a bodiced black dress with a thigh slit (with no bra, in true Français fashion), but the rest of her look is dishevelled and relaxed.
 Walking this line successfully?
 It's all down to confidence.

 From biker jackets to boho suede coats, bombers to blazers, French girls invest a heavy amount of cash into great outerwear.
 It means that your simple jeans, tees and shirts never have to work hard since the cover-up does all the talking for you.
 Let's face it: In our climate, you'll get the wear out of a well-chosen piece.

-Even when you're wearing a beret and standing in a ball pool, French girls will still maintain a level of nonchalance.
+Even when wearing a beret and standing in a ball pool, French girls will still maintain a level of nonchalance.

 This wrap style suits every figure under the sun.

 French girls are now wearing party shoes in a more laid-back way during the daytime.

 A new part of the French-girl fashion kit.